"Rate Lock" and other Ways to Get a Lower Interest Rate

-A rate "lock" or "commitment" is a promise from the lender to freeze a particular interest rate and a particular number of points for you for a specified period of time while your application is processed.
-This keeps you from going through your entire application process and finding out at the end that the interest rate has risen higher.
+A rate "lock" or "commitment" is a lender's promise to lock in a certain interest rate and a certain number of points for you for a specified period while your application is processed.
+This protects you from going through your whole application process and learning at the end that the interest rate has risen higher.

 Other Interest Saving Strategies

-Harbor View Lending* a DBA of Megastar Financial can walk you through the pitfalls of getting a mortgage.
-Call us at (207) 571-8034.
+Harbor View Lending* a DBA of Megastar Financial can answer questions about rate lock periods & many others.
+Call us: (207) 571-8034.